grosa1/old_grosa1.github.io/_posts/2025-03-19-introduction-to-oci-generative-ai.md

 pip install oci
 ```

-## Running your first AI task
+## Running the first AI task

 Now that the setup is complete, we can run our first task using the OCI Generative AI service.
-In the following examples, we will demonstrate how to use the `oci-python-sdk` to interact with the service.
+In the following examples, we use the `oci-python-sdk` library to interact with the model inference endpoints.

-An interesting feature of OCI Generative AI that we will cover is the `seed` parameter, recently introduced in the API, which forces the model backed to generate deterministic responses from the model for the same input.
+An interesting feature of OCI Generative AI that we will cover is the `seed` parameter, recently introduced in the API, which forces the model backend to generate deterministic responses from the model for the same input.
 However, it is not fully guaranteed but can be useful for debugging and testing purposes.

 Create a new Python script called `main.py` and use the snippets below to run your first AI task.
 To execute, run `python main.py` in your terminal after activating the virtual environment.